UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_04.md

         alt.renderers.enable('mimetype')

+-   This does not change how your chart appears, it only includes a an image-representation of the chart which is saved as a string of characters in the notebook.

+    ``` text
+    "image/png": "iVBORw0KGgoAAAANSUhEUgAAAfQAAAF3CAMAAABkLEnOAAADAFBMVEUAAAABAQECAgIDAwMEBAQFBQUGBgYHBwcICAgJCQkKCgoLCwsMDAwNDQ0ODg4...
+    ```

-Notes: Since displaying the JSON spec correctly depends on a the Vega-Lite web libraries, this means that our charts will only render if we have an internet connection.
+Notes: Given that displaying the JSON spec correctly depends on a the Vega-Lite web libraries, our charts will only render if we have an internet connection.

 If you are working offline and want to render charts in JupyterLab, there are a few different options.